Sign up today to receive the latest information and helpful resources.

 IMBRUVICA® By Your Side patient support program is not intended to provide medical advice, replace prescribed treatment plans, or provide treatment or case management services.
 Patients are advised to talk to their healthcare provider and treatment team about any medical decisions and concerns they may have.

 References: 1.
 IMBRUVICA® (ibrutinib) Prescribing Information.
 2. American Cancer Society.
-Getting help for diarrhea.
+Getting Help for Diarrhea.
 Revised April 2020.
-Accessed May 9, 2023. https://www.cancer.org/content/dam/cancer-org/cancer-control/en/booklets-flyers/getting-help-for-diarrhea.pdf 3.
+Accessed March 14, 2024. https://www.cancer.org/content/dam/cancer-org/cancer-control/en/booklets-flyers/getting-help-for-diarrhea.pdf 3.
 American Cancer Society.
-Managing fatigue or weakness.
+Managing Fatigue or Weakness.
 Revised February 1, 2020.
-Accessed May 9, 2023. https://www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/fatigue/managing-cancer-related-fatigue.html 4.
+Accessed March 14, 2024. https://www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/fatigue/managing-cancer-related-fatigue.html 4.
 American Cancer Society.
 Watching for and Preventing Infections.
-Accessed May 9, 2023. https://www.cancer.org/cancer/managing-cancer/side-effects/low-blood-counts/infections/preventing-infections-in-people-with-cancer.html
+Accessed March 14, 2024. https://www.cancer.org/cancer/managing-cancer/side-effects/low-blood-counts/infections/preventing-infections-in-people-with-cancer.html